partrickJhonson/beef/Configuration.md

         permitted_ui_subnet: "127.0.0.1/32"
 ```

+The panel path should also be changed using the `beef.http.web_ui_basepath` configuration option (see Web server configuration section below).
+Note: this is security through obscurity and won't prevent attacks against the `/api/` REST interface.

+### Login Throttling

+By default, the administration UI throttles login attempts to 1 attempt per second.
+This can be changed using the `beef.extensions.admin_ui.login_fail_delay: 1` value in `extensions/admin_ui/config.yaml`.

+Note: This does not prevent login brute-force attacks against the `/api/` REST API interface which does not have the same restrictions.

+***

-### Web server configuration
+## Web server configuration

-The webserver can be fully configured :
+The web server can be fully configured :

 ```yaml
     http: